 As an economic system, fascism is a facade.
-They tightly regulate industry through the creation of a corporate state – often taking the form of a co-operative arrangement wherein the state-controlled labor unions and corporate management worked together to achieve the state’s goals, which usually included making the leader of the party the wealthiest person in the country.
+They tightly regulate industry through the creation of a corporate state – often taking the form of a co-operative arrangement wherein the state-controlled labor unions and corporate management worked together to achieve the state’s goals, which usually includes making the leader of the party the wealthiest person in the country.
 Working conditions, wages, and hours were all set by the state.
-Dissent, or even opinions, by the workers were not allowed, and a vast network of informers was maintained by the secret, political police, and executions were widespread.The secret police were vital in allowing fascists to maintain power.
+Dissent, or even opinions, by the workers were not allowed, a vast network of informers was maintained by the secret, political police, and executions were widespread.The secret police were vital in allowing fascists to maintain power.
 These party enforcers would operate special detention facilities to deal with troublemakers (non-believers), which we call concentration camps, or gulags.

 Despite their apparent omnipotence, though, fascists are unable to totally pacify their fellow citizens.
-Most people educated or raised in Western societies firmly believe in their right to have a some say in how they go about their daily life-functions.
+Most people educated or raised in Western societies firmly believe in their right to have some say in how they go about their day-to-day lives.
 Also, once fascists come to power, the wealthy elite can get in the fascists’ way and become rivals, whereas they were allies previously.
 (Add to this the pride of military leaders, many of whom may have lost family members or friends to fascist violence, and it’s plain to see that fascists create the conditions for their own downfall.)

 They then try to implement mandatory youth indoctrination programs in an effort to overthrow any allegiance by youngsters to anyone but themselves, which is pretty unrealistic, considering the loyalty of many people to their families and communities.

 Fascists are, however, masters of propaganda.
 They have to be so they can rationalize their harsh rule and convince people they are better off under fascism.
 Or, they can do as the PRI did in Mexico for so long, as well as the Peronistas in Argentina, and buy people’s loyalty through a patronage system, or wage increases.